 Music theory and guitar don’t always go hand in hand if you ask me.
 For me personally, it has to do with the layout of the fretboard and how chord shapes and scales work.
 It’s just less clear than on the piano where all the notes go clearly from left to right.
 But this book does a great job of integrating all these difficulties into smart and intuitive lessons.
 Of course, there is a reason why this book is so popular after all!

 This book was recommended to me by my guitar teacher.
 And I cannot thank him enough.
 This book on modes has given me so much.
 It’s hard to imagine that such a thin book can contain so much valuable information.
-You can find many summaries online but here is a short description:
+You can check out my full book review if you like.

 I am never a fan of when a book, class or product claims that you will double or 10x your knowledge or skill.
 But I must give this one the benefit of the doubt.
 The exercises span many important techniques that you need to learn as a guitar player and also you have real-world music references which makes it more interesting.
 I often found that practising guitar just for the sake of practising was amazingly boring.
 I wish I had this book when I learned to play.